Comet (GL-RM1) User Guide¶

 Explanation of Interfaces with Marked Numbers

-- Type-C Interface: Connect to the RM1 device.
+- Type-C Interface: Connect to the GL-RM1 device.

 - Firmware Upgrade button: for the single-chip microcomputer on the ATX main board.